FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Experiments

-We divide the training process of FedGP into two phases: \begin{enumerate} \item Warm-up phase: We uniformly sample client selection $\mathcal{K}_t$ and collect the loss values of all the clients in $\mathcal{U}$ to train the GP in each round, i.e., $\Delta t=1$ and $S=1$.
-We set the length of the warm-up phase to $15$ for FMNIST and $20$ for CIFAR-10. \item Normal phase: After the warm-up phase, we follow Algorithm~\ref{alg:whole} to select clients and update the GP model.
-Because of the warm-up phase, Assumption~\ref{assumption2} becomes closer to the reality such that Lemma~\ref{lemma1} holds in the normal phase. \end{enumerate}
+We divide the training process of FedCor into two phases: (i) Warm-up phase: We uniformly sample client selection $\sK_t$ and collect the loss values of all the clients in $\sU$ to train the GP in each round, i.e., $\Delta t=1$ and $S=1$.
+We set the length of the warm-up phase to $15$ for FMNIST and $20$ for CIFAR-10. (ii) Normal phase: After the warm-up phase, we follow Algorithm~\ref{alg:whole} to select clients and update the GP.

 In all the experiments, we use FedAvg~\cite{mcmahan2017communication} as the FL optimizer.
-We present the average results using five random seeds in all figures.
+We present the average results using five random seeds in all experiments.
 We will first show that our method can achieve faster and more stable convergence, compared with three baselines: random selection (Rand), Active FL (AFL)~\cite{goetz2019active} and Power-of-choice Selection Strategy (Pow-d)~\cite{cho2020client}.
-Then, we will give an ablation study on the GP training interval $\Delta t$ to show the stationarity of the correlations between clients.
-Finally, we visualize the client embeddings $X$ with t-SNE~\cite{maaten2008visualizing} and show that FedGP can effectively capture the correlations between clients.
+Then, we will give ablation studies on the GP training interval $\Delta t$ as well as the annealing coefficient $\beta$.
+Finally, we visualize the client embeddings $\mX$ with t-SNE~\cite{maaten2008visualizing} and show that FedCor can effectively capture the correlations.